jainavsanghvi10/Breaking-Down-the-Game-/README.md

-# Breaking down the Game: A Football Analytics Platform
+# FootyMetrics: A Football Analytics Platform
 This repository contains the code for a football analytics platform that enables efficient processing and analysis of structured football data.
 The platform utilizes NoSQL technologies and provides valuable insights for teams, players, and fans.

 ## Instructions on How to Run